-We are a 100% volunteer organization.
-Consisting of 4 stations and close to 45 active members.
+We are a 100% volunteer fire and rescue organization.
+Consisting of 4 stations and close to 40 active members.

 On January 25, 1934, thirteen men of the Bon Meade area met at Fuller's Community Service Station to discuss the formation of a Volunteer Fire Company.
 The name of the Company was to be the "Bon Meade Volunteer Fire Department."
 It was to serve some 1500 people living in Moon Township at that time.